Record start to 2017 as Leeds Building Society reports H1 results

 Strong mortgage growth drove a 9% increase in profit before tax to £63.2m (£58.0m to June 2016), giving the Society additional capital to maintain its financial security and continue to invest in the business for the benefit of members.

-Chief Executive Officer Peter Hill reported key successes against the Society’s four strategic aims:
+Chief Executive Officer at the time, Peter Hill reported key successes against the Society’s four strategic aims:

 Supporting the aspirations of borrowers and savers: